SkylineCommunications/dataminer-docs/develop/DSI/DSIOpenConfig/DSI_OpenConfig_Middleware.md

 ### Specifying a path origin

-A Path.Origin can be specified in the path as string by adding it as a prefix followed by ':/' before the actual path.
-For example:
+You can specify a *Path.Origin* as string by adding it as a prefix followed by `:/` before the actual path.
+For example: `eos_native:/Sysdb/ptp/status/parentDS`
-`eos_native:/Sysdb/ptp/status/parentDS`

-Using this path will result in reading or writing with Path.Origin specified as *eos_native* of the *Sysdb/ptp/status/parentDS* `container`.
+Using this path will result in reading or writing with *Path.Origin* specified as *eos_native* of the *Sysdb/ptp/status/parentDS* `container`.

 ### Troubleshooting